Back

 At Purrweb, we worked with mobile app development for several global IoT solutions and had to do impossible things to overcome the challenges.
 From puzzling out basic Chinese in a month to building an IoT application for smart fridges in 6 weeks.
 Here are our cases.

 🔌 EnerGO is a startup for renting power banks at the subway stations in Moscow.
-The main challenge here: the hardware was from China.
-We had to solve a puzzle of why originally Chinese stations didn’t work with Russian SIM cards and how to change the IP of stations without any language knowledge.
+The main challenge here is that the hardware was from China.
+We had to solve a puzzle of why Chinese stations originally didn’t work with Russian SIM cards and how to change the IP of stations without any language knowledge.

 How useful was this post?